COVID-19 (Coronavirus) Important Information & Updates

 Click here to access a printable guide outlining all the possible outlets to conduct your transaction needs.

 Click here to get a list of 24 hour ATM locations.

-The enacted “Coronavirus Aid, Relief, and Economic Security Act” (the CARES Act) and "Coronavirus Response and Relief Supplemental Appropriations Act" have prompted many questions.
-The previously mentioned Acts include spending for public health to confront the COVID-19 pandemic; immediate cash relief for individual citizens; a broad lending program for small businesses; targeted relief for certain hard-hit industries; as well as other provisions.
+The enacted "American Rescue Plan of 2021" has prompted many questions.
+The previously mentioned plan includes spending for public health to confront the COVID-19 pandemic; immediate cash relief for individual citizens; a broad lending program for small businesses; targeted relief for certain hard-hit industries; as well as other provisions.

 Below is an overview of some of the provisions of the Acts that pertain to individuals.